 Whether you are traveling to distant lands or staying within the boundaries of your own country, you will get the best results by using photography tips recommended by professionals and experienced amateur photography buffs

 Once you decide your destination, it’s important to do some research in order to properly capture the flavor of the area you are visiting.
-If you are going to one specific location like Vietnam then perhaps getting a Vietnam guide would help to find the best locations to take pictures and explore, however, there are also guides for multiple other countries to help you with your photography research.
+Getting a local guide would help to find the best locations to take pictures and explore, however, there are also guides for multiple other countries to help you with your photography research.
 In addition, you could make a list of the area’s natural highlights, and include cityscapes, bridges, cathedrals, mountains, ocean, lakes, natural rock formations, historical locations, and all other places of interest.

 1. Keep a Journal

 When traveling, it’s very easy to forget name places, unusual spellings, flora and fauna species, and descriptions of the images photographed.
 A small notebook with pen attached, will keep you organized when you peruse your files at the trip’s conclusion.
 Include local lore in your notes when applicable, as well as correct spellings of locations, buildings, and people included in your images.
 Some people decide to keep their journals online through social media platforms like Instagram and Facebook.
-I’ve heard some people like to keep track of all of this by using a link in bio to make changes to their cross-platform story easier.
 But it’s different for everyone so experiment and find what you like.

 2. Make Acquaintance